ceford/cefjdemos-data-jdm-help/articles/fr/articles/articles-edit.md

 ### Publication

-**Remarque**: Cet onglet peut être masqué par les utilisateurs disposant d'une Permission d'Administrateur dans les [Options de l'article](https://docs.joomla.org/Help4.x:Articles:_Options/fr "Help4.x:Articles: Options/fr").
+**Remarque**: Cet onglet peut être masqué par les utilisateurs disposant d'une Permission d'Administrateur dans les
 This section allows you to enter parameters and Metadata for this Article.